-This Water, Sanitation, and Hygiene (WASH) Sector Results and Learning page is a repository of evidence generated by all MCC-funded WASH interventions.
-To promote learning and inform future program design, this page captures monitoring data from key common indicators, showcases recent and relevant evaluations, includes all agency lessons from completed WASH evaluations to-date, and links to learning that has been aggregated across completed evaluations in the sector.
+This Education Sector Results and Learning page is a repository of evidence generated by all MCC-funded education interventions.
+To promote learning and inform future program design, this page captures monitoring data from key common indicators, showcases recent and relevant evaluations, includes all agency lessons from completed education evaluations to-date, and links to learning that has been aggregated across completed evaluations in the sector.

 What Do We Invest In?

 MCC has funded $817.6 million in education interventions as of September 2023.
 These interventions target the following levels of education: general education specific; technical and vocational education training/workforce development; and higher education; and fall into the following categories of investment: teacher/school administrator training; infrastructure and equipment; governance and management; and workforce training.

 General Education SpecificEducation that is designed to develop learners’ general knowledge, skills and competencies and literacy and numeracy skills, often to prepare students for more advanced educational programs and to lay the foundation for lifelong learning.

 Governance and ManagementInterventions related to accountability measures and incentives, including data management and assessments, education policy, and alignment of measures to more coherence in the system.

 Higher EducationPost-Secondary education leading toward an academic degree.

 Infrastructure and EquipmentIncludes new construction or rehabilitation of school facilities as well as the supplying of equipment for labs, gymnasiums, and other instructional facilities.

 Teachers/School Administrator TrainingInterventions that involve professional preparation for teachers (pedagogical and subject matter training), as well as training for school management and teacher mentors.